level12/keg-bouncer/readme.rst

       version_locations = alembic/versions keg_bouncer:alembic/versions

-If you run ``alembic heads`` you should now see two heads, one for you application and one for keg_bouncer.
+If you run ``alembic heads`` you should now see two heads, one for your application and one for KegBouncer.

 .. code:: txt